mckayc/McLick/README.md

 **Version 0.4** - Polished extension.
 * Icons will be improved and looked better.
-* Options window will actually look nice and only be as big as needed.
-Popup window instead of full window.
+* Options window will actually look nice and only be as big as needed. ~~Popup window instead of full window.
+(I don't think this is actually possible.)~~
 * Default settings for extension will make it look nice and negate any need for most people to ever use options.

 **Version 0.5** - First release.